-Law on Public Information was adopted, sanctioning hate speech, including one based on different
+Law on Public Information was adopted, sanctioning hate speech, including one based on different sexual orientation.

-several months, but after the escalation of violence in Kosovo and the burning of mosques in Belgrade and Nis in March 2004, further preparations ceased and the Pride was cancelled.
+A group of activists gathered in 2004 with the intention to organise a new Pride.
+The preparations took several months, but after the escalation of violence in Kosovo and the burning of mosques in Belgrade and Nis in March 2004, further preparations ceased and the Pride was cancelled.